-A hill capital like Gangtok requires long and short term plannings to put the quality of life in city at ease.
+A hill capital like Gangtok requires long and short term plannings to put the quality of life in the city at ease.
 However, successive governments in Sikkim have not given any serious thought on this subject.
-Gangtok has grown into a concrete jungle with buildings jostling for space- with the road or among themselves, many say that the small town of yesteryears is posed be a prime urban centre of the Himalayas in coming years with an accelerated growth in population, migration, tourism and an all round economic boom.
+Gangtok has grown into a concrete jungle with buildings jostling for space- with the road or among themselves, many say that the small town of yesteryears is posed be a prime urban centre of the Himalayas in coming years with accelerated growth in population, migration, tourism and an all-round economic boom.

-In view of the long traffic jams in Gangtok a meeting-cum-presentation on Techno Economic Feasibility Study of Cable Car System as public transport in Gangtok was held at New Secretariat, Tashiling on, east Sikkim on Wednesday evening under the chairmanship of Chief Secretary, SC Gupta.
+In view of the long traffic jams in Gangtok a meeting-cum-presentation on Techno-Economic Feasibility Study of Cable Car System as public transport in Gangtok was held at New Secretariat, Tashiling on, east Sikkim on Wednesday evening under the chairmanship of Chief Secretary, SC Gupta.
 This comes as a major relief in view of the failed attempts in the past.

-While opening of alternate routes in and around the capital would help, there is a urgent need to raise awareness on the use of public transport.
+While the opening of alternate routes in and around the capital would help, there is an urgent need to raise awareness on the use of public transport.
 This should be further scaled up with the state government and Gangtok Municipal Corporation (GMC) coming up with a comprehensive report on infrastructural advancement of Gangtok with focus on public transportation and quality of life in this Himalayan city.

-Many urban centres across the world have made a comprehensive town planning like many cities in Switzerland.
-Capital city like Bolivia’s La Paz is also an example when it comes to a good public transportation system.
-Infrastructural advancement, sustainability and quality of life are some of the basic milestones our policy makers have to ponder upon.
-With proper research, Gangtok can adopt cost effective sustainable mechanisms and technologies from Switzerland, Scandinavian countries, Japan and other global cities.
+Many urban centres across the world have made comprehensive town planning like many cities in Switzerland.
+A capital city like Bolivia’s La Paz is also an example when it comes to a good public transportation system.
+Infrastructural advancement, sustainability and quality of life are some of the basic milestones our policymakers have to ponder upon.
+With proper research, Gangtok can adopt cost-effective sustainable mechanisms and technologies from Switzerland, Scandinavian countries, Japan and other global cities.